clj-grenada/lib-grenada/doc/tutorial.md

 ```

-## Step 7: Deploying the JAR to Clojars
+## Step 7: Deploy the JAR to Clojars

-If you don't want to use
-[lein-datadoc](https://github.com/clj-grenada/lein-datadoc), you can use an
-ugly-but-working procedure from `grenada.postprocessors`:
+An ugly procedure from `grenada.postprocessors` does the job:

 ```````clojure
 (require '[grenada.postprocessors :as postprocessors])